DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 > * ***Six Players.*** Increase the number of vampire spawn to three.

 > [!warning]+ **Sunlight in Barovia**
-> Remember that vampires and other creatures in Barovia are unaffected by sunlight, as described in <span class="citation">Sunlight in Barovia (p.
+> Remember that vampires and other creatures in Barovia are unaffected by Barovian daylight, as described in <span class="citation">Sunlight in Barovia (p.
 24)</span>.

 > [!warning]+ **Vampires Aren't Humanoid**
 > Remember that **vampire spawn**, including Volenta, have the **undead** type, rather than the **humanoid** type.
 As such, spells and effects that target only humanoids, such as _hold person_, or which can't affect undead, such as _command_, have no effect on Volenta and the vampires accompanying her.